 For large organizations with several databases, use directory naming to store names in a centralized directory server.

 For an Internet network, configure the application web servers needed to connect to the databases with the local naming method.

-Table 2-1 summarizes the relative advantages and disadvantages of each naming method and provides recommendations for using them in the network.
+This is a summary of the advantages and disadvantages of each naming method, and some recommendations for using them in the network:

 Stores network service names and their connect descriptors in a localized configuration file named

 Disadvantage: Requires local configuration of all network service name and address changes.

 Simple distributed networks with a small number of services that change infrequently.

 Stores connect identifiers in a centralized LDAP-compliant directory server to access a database service.